500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 - Read the transaction details in the SMS or email alerts carefully.
 Validate that the messages, for example, check that the account number is correct, or the transaction reflects your request.
 Do not provide a One-Time Password (OTP) or DBS digital token authorization if the details in the SMS or email alerts do not match the transaction you initiated.
 Inform the bank immediately if in doubt.

-- Check your transaction history regularly for any abnormal transaction and notify us immediately at 1800 111 1111 (Personal Banking) or 1800 222 2200 (Business Banking), if you notice unknown transactions appearing on your account.
+- Check your transaction history regularly for any abnormal transaction and notify us immediately, if you notice unknown transactions appearing on your account.

 - Keep your contact details updated with the Bank.
 Learn more.